codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

   * Labels
     The K8s labels defined for the applications.
+The list displays labels of _all_ the applications, even if you have applied filters.

     To see the available labels, select **Add**, and then select the required label and one or more values.
     To filter by the labels, select **Add** and then **Apply**.